pauldingus/pauldingus.github.io/_projects/Satellite ML.md

 &nbsp;

+Credit to my collaborators Sohee Hyung, Justine Bailliart, and Sang-gyu Jung for assistance with this portion!

 #### *Data Extraction*

-Credit to collaborators Sohee Hyung, Justine Bailliart, and Sang-gyu Jung for assistance with this portion!

 Image data were extracted from the European earth observation program Sentinel-2 and merged with a shapefile for the Indonesian province of Ketapang on Borneo Island.
 We downloaded raster files from the Copernicus Browser6 for two periods, one ranging from 01/2020 to 12/2020, and one ranging from 07/2022 to 04/2023.